Products

 While some pesticides are not harmful to predatory mites, many are directly toxic or have sublethal effects.
 These can prevent predators from establishing and/or reduce their efficacy.

 If pesticides are required, always check for side-effects and select products that are least harmful to Californicus and other key beneficials in your IPM program.
-Use the Biobest Side Effects app or access the Biobest side-effects manual online.
+Consult the Biobest Side Effects App for information about the effects of pesticides on Californicus (note that this species is referred to by Biobest as Amblyseius californicus).

 Some insecticides (e.g. synthetic pyrethroids, organophosphates and neonicotinoids) can have residual toxicity that affects Californicus for many weeks.
 Fungicides generally have low toxicity to Californicus, however some (e.g. mancozeb and chlorothalonil) are highly disruptive.
 The safest miticides to use with Californicus are bifenazate (Acramite), clofentezine (Apollo), fenbutatin oxide (Torque) and hexythiazox (Calibre).